 Pen and paper.

 I’d recommend you find a notebook solely for this purpose so you can see your progression.
-There are also some great journals you can buy such as the Self Journal
+There are also some great planners you can buy such as The Busy Manager Planner

 Prefer to have something set out for you?
-I’ve created a simple free template for a daily review that you can get here.
+I’ve created a simple free template for daily review questions that you can get here.
 Just print and file the completed ones together